bozzbet/trmx/README.md

 ## Pre-requesite
 1. Termux is installed in the Mobile Phone.
-2. Termux app is set to run in the baclground.
+2. Termux app is set to run 'UNRESTRICTED" in the background.

 ## Installation and Usage:
 Run this command in Termux shell: